openbtps/btps-node/docs/docusaurus/docs/protocol/security/encryption.md

 4. **Payload Encryption:** The message is encrypted using AES-256-CBC with the generated key and IV.
 5. **Key Encryption:** The AES key is encrypted using the receiver's public RSA key (RSA-OAEP).
 6. **Message Signing:** The sender signs the encrypted payload and metadata with their private key (SHA-256).
-7. **Artifact Assembly:** The encrypted payload, encrypted key, IV, and signature are assembled into a BTP Artifact.
+7. **Artifact Assembly:** The encrypted payload, encrypted key, IV, and signature are assembled into a BTPS Artifact.
 8. **Transmission:** The artifact is sent to the receiver's endpoint.

 ## Optional Encryption (Based on Trust Record)

 - The trust record between sender and receiver determines if encryption is required.
 - If encryption is not required, the payload is sent as plain text and the `encryption` field in the artifact is `null`.
 - If encryption is required, the full encryption workflow above is followed.

 ## How `signEncrypt` Works

 - The BTPS client uses the `signEncrypt` function to:
   1. Check the trust record and encryption options.
   2. Encrypt the payload if required, or leave it as plain text if not.